Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_streaming.md

     Kong->>+Client: ngx.EXIT
 {% endmermaid %}

-and then it exits early.
+The new streaming framework captures each event, sends the chunk back to the client, and then exits early.

-It will also count/estimate tokens for LLM services that have decided to not stream back the token utilisation counts when the message has completed...
+It will also estimate tokens for LLM services that decided to not stream back the token use counts when the message completed.

-## Limitations
+## Streaming limitations

+Keep the following limitations in mind when you configure streaming for the AI Proxy plugin:

-* multiple AI features shouldn’t expect to be applied and work simultaneously
+* Multiple AI features shouldn’t expect to be applied and work simultaneously
-* no response transformer
+* You cannot use the [Response Transformer plugin](/hub/kong-inc/response-transformer/) when streaming is configured.

 ## Configuration